enisb1/selfie-tw/README.md

 ## Description
 Selfie is a comprehensive web application designed to support university students in managing their academic and personal lives effectively.
 Developed as a final project for the Web Technologies course at the University of Bologna, Selfie integrates calendar-based event scheduling, note-taking, productivity tracking via the Pomodoro technique, and advanced project management tools within a single responsive interface.
+It provides a responsive and modular interface optimized for both desktop and mobile usage.

 The project is structured as a full-stack application, built with a client-server architecture using Vue.js, vanilla JavaScript, Node.js, and MongoDB, and deployed via Docker containers on university servers.